Please note that this page is automatically translated.

 Contribution to the local community: Supporting local governments with business ties through corporate hometown tax donations

 Sushiro makes donations to local governments through the corporate version of hometown tax.
-In recent years, marine fishery resources have been declining, and as part of the promotion of sustainable management, the company is carrying out projects and demonstration experiments in aquaculture and breeding in various regions.
-In FY24, the company made donations to Amakusa City, Kumamoto Prefecture; Asahi Town, Toyama Prefecture; and Owase City, Mie Prefecture, where it has bases.
-It received a letter of appreciation from Amakusa City, Kumamoto Prefecture, for its donation in FY23.
+In recent years, marine fishery resources have been declining, and as part of the promotion of sustainable management, research into aquaculture and artificial seedling development is being conducted in various regions.
+Following on from last year, in FY25 we made donations to Amakusa City in Kumamoto Prefecture, Asahi Town in Toyama Prefecture, and Owase City in Mie Prefecture.
+Asahi Town in Toyama Prefecture sent us a letter of appreciation for our donation in FY24.

 Developing the next generation of talent: A grant-type scholarship program to support part-time employees

-In order to realize our corporate philosophy of spreading the joy of delicious food, we are distributing digital tickets that can be used at Sushiro restaurants through an NPO with the hope of “helping children learn more about delicious sushi.”
-In FY2024, we distributed these tickets to approximately 600 households, including single parents and other families raising children.
+To realize its corporate philosophy of spreading the joy of delicious food, Sushiro distributes digital tickets that can be used at Sushiro restaurants free of charge through an NPO with the hope of “helping children learn more about delicious sushi.”
+In FY2025, the tickets were distributed to 430 households, including single parents with children, who enjoyed a meal.

 Support for people with disabilities: Sponsoring a baseball tournament for people with disabilities

-Aiming to realize an inclusive society, we have been sponsoring the NPO Japan Baseball Federation for the Disabled twice a year to support people with disabilities, marking our 10th year in FY2024.
+Aiming to realize an inclusive society, we continue to sponsor the NPO Japan Baseball Federation for the Disabled twice a year with the aim of supporting people with disabilities.
 We will continue to support athletes who thrive through sports while facing their own disabilities.

 Educational support activities